breqdev/flask-discord-interactions/docs/permissions.rst

 mostly outside the scope of this library, although a few helpers are provided.
 Consult the `Discord documentation <https://discord.com/developers/docs/interactions/application-commands#permissions>`_ for more information.

+Permissions can only be set on top-level commands.
+If you set a permission on a command group, it will be applied to all subgroups and subcommands within.

 Default member Permissions
 --------------------------